CAVeRobotics/CAVeware/docs/cppcheck.md

 [Cppcheck](https://cppcheck.sourceforge.io/) is used to perform static analysis on code.

-To setup Cppcheck in a local repository, follow these steps:
+If Cppcheck is not installed globally, follow these steps to setup Cppcheck in a local repository:

 1. Initialize and update submodules